 China acknowledged that the issues uncovered during the high seas boarding and inspection should have been reported by the observer.
 Until the new transshipment ROP is implemented, the Commission requested China to take steps to improve implementation of its national observer program to identify violations.
 China also agreed to strengthen their landing inspections procedures, in cooperation with domestic customs officials.
 China committed to carefully examine boarding reports to confirm compliance with CMMs, regardless of whether a violation was identified by the authorized inspectors, as well as to conduct at-sea and strengthened port inspections on its vessels.
 To support effective HSBI, China will continue to conduct HSBI in 2025 and to provide transparent inspection details, to include types of violations by vessel type to the Commission.
 China Fisheries Authority committed to update their authorized inspectors with the outcomes of this meeting, any amendments to CMMs, and confirm implementation of bycatch provisions that will impact fishing vessels.

-The Commission agreed to not list the vessel from the Provisional IUU Vessel List and adopted the NPFC IUU Vessel List for 2025 (Annex X).
+The Commission agreed to not list the vessel in the IUU Vessel List and adopted the NPFC IUU Vessel List for 2025 (Annex X).

 6c.
 Adoption of Final Compliance Monitoring Report

-The TCC Chair explained that as part of the first implementation year of the CMS CMM 2024-13 adopted at COM08, the TCC had assessed compliance on seven areas of potential non-compliance identified by the Secretariat and six areas of potential non-compliance identified by members.
+The TCC Chair explained that this was the first implementation year of the CMS CMM 2024-13 adopted at COM08.
+TCC assessed compliance on seven areas of potential non-compliance identified by the Secretariat and six areas of potential non-compliance identified by members.
 All other areas were assumed compliant.
 The TCC developed a Provisional Compliance Report by consensus, which assessed each Member’s compliance with all obligations in Annex 2 of CMM 2024-13, and attached an executive summary that summarized outstanding issues, general feedback on the process, and identified data gaps.

 The Commission adopted the Compliance Monitoring Report as forwarded by TCC08 (Annex X).